Boulboulouboule/docker/php7_apache/symfony/readme.md

 > $ ``php bin/console server:run 0.0.0.0:8000``

-You can now see your app running on 192.168.99.100:8000 :)
+You can now see your app running on $your_docker_ip:8000 :)

 ## Symfony configuration

-To see the /config.php runing on your server, add your docker-machine ip (see the root readme) in the web/config.php file
+To see the /config.php runing on your server, add your docker-machine ip (see the php7_apache/readme.md) in the web/config.php file